raspiblitz/raspiblitz/README.md

 2. If you have a hardware problem, please check that your hardware parts are exactly the parts recommended in the shopping list above.
 Different screens or even SSD-casings can cause problems.

-3. Please determine if your problem/question is about RaspiBlitz or for example with LND.
-For example if you can't route a payment or get an error when opening a channel that is an LND question/problem and is best answered by the LND dev community: https://dev.lightning.community
+3. Please determine if your problem/question is about RaspiBlitz or for example with LND or c-lightning.
+For example if you can't route a payment or get an error when opening a channel that is an LND/c-lightning question/problem and is best answered by the [LND dev community](https://dev.lightning.community) or the [c-lightning documentation](https://lightning.readthedocs.io/)

 4. Go to the GitHub issues of the RaspiBlitz: https://github.com/rootzoll/raspiblitz/issues Do a search there.
 Also check closed issues by removing 'is:open' from the filter/search-box.